Real-Time Analytics: Building Blocks and Architecture

 “Druid is our choice for anything where you need subsecond latency, any user interactive dashboarding, any reporting where you expect somebody on the other end to actually be waiting for a response.
 If you want super fast, low latency, less than a second, that’s when we recommend Druid.”

-If you’re looking to build real-time analytics, I’d highly recommend checking out Apache Druid along with Apache Kafka and Amazon Kinesis.
-You can download Apache Druid from druid.apache.org or simply try out Imply Polaris, the cloud database service for Apache Druid, for free.
+If you’re looking to build real-time analytics, I’d highly recommend checking out Apache Druid along with Apache Kafka and Amazon Kinesis for a complete end to end real-time analytics platform.
+You can download Apache Druid from druid.apache.org or request a demo to see Druid in action.

 Other blogs you might find interesting